routingblog/arbitration/content/docs/arbitration_legal.md

 The court also predicted what the california courts would rule in a similar case (alolf) SCOTUS predicting [Adolph]({{< relref "/#adolph" >}})

-## Coinbase v.
-Bielski, 599 U.S. ___ (2023) {id="coinbase-v-bielski"}

-One Line Summary: In federal courts - a pending interlocutory appeal of a motion to compel requires staying court proceedings

 ## Argent Trust Company v.
 Harrison 23-30 (pending petition)

 Issue: Whether a participant in a plan governed by the Employee Retirement Income Security Act who asserts statutory claims under that statute can be compelled, pursuant to a binding arbitration provision, to submit his claims to individual arbitration.